Frequently Asked Questions

 What is your shipping policy?

-We ship Monday-Wednesday (excluding Holidays) via UPS.
+We ship every Wednesday (excluding Holidays) via UPS.
 Shipping fees are based on the total weight of the shipment and calculated from UPS’s published shipping rates.
-Shipped arrives next day or by two days maximum.
+Shipments will arrive within two days.

 Due to the perishable nature of our products, Redhead Creamery does not accept returns.
 However, we may offer credit toward your purchase, depending on the circumstance.